changbingY/changbingY.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Changbing, a 5th-year PhD candidate in Computational Linguistics at the **University of British Columbia**.
 I received my MS in Computational Linguistics from the **University of Colorado Boulder** and my BA in English & Linguistics from **Southeast University**.

-During my PhD, I have interned at the National Research Council Canada (NRC) with the Language
-Technologies team.
-Currently, I am an Applied Scientist Intern at Amazon, working with the Conversational AI team.
-Feel free to reach out if you'd like to chat or explore potential collaborations.
+## Internship Experience

+* **Applied Scientist Intern, Amazon**
+  Multimodal World Models for Agent Planning

+* **Research Intern, National Research Council Canada** Multi-Agent Systems for Low-Resource Language Glossing

 ## Research Interests
 My research is at the intersection of linguistics and AI.
-My work mainly focuses on multilingual LLMs, low-resource language technologies, and linguistically grounded AI evaluation.
-My research studies how language models represent, generalize, and reason across languages, and how these models can be adapted into practical tools for language analysis, annotation, and language documentation.
+My work mainly focuses on multilingual LLMs, language technologies, and linguistically grounded AI evaluation.
+My research studies how language models represent, generalize, and reason across languages, and how these models can be adapted into practical tools for language analysis and language documentation.

 ---
 <p style="color: red;"><strong>I am currently on the job market and actively seeking research positions in both academia and industry.
 Please feel free to reach out if you think there might be a good fit!</strong></p>